thanhzkda/My_Full_Stack_Web_Dev_Journey/5.0 Introduction to CSS/Section5_IntroductiontoCSS.md

 -  "Cascading" -> cascades like a waterfall.
 1. Start from the most general -> 2.
 All the way down to the most specific styling requirements.

-- "Style Sheets": A type of langauge similar to how we had the HTML.
+- "Style Sheets": A type of language similar to how we had the HTML.
      - others: Saas, Less, etc..

 => basically adding style to our website.